Wi-Fi, why it may not be the best solution (Part 1)

 As mentioned, congestion is easily created, two or three people streaming video on different TVs or computers or even playing games over the internet can slow other computers uses down or even stop them from accessing anything on the home network or assessing the internet entirely.
 The problem doesn’t sit with the Wi-Fi but more with its limitations and the amount of devise connected, what they are downloading at that time.
 We could for example have 100 computers connected to a wireless network and if all those computers were only browsing the internet, everything would be ok.
 But then get two or three of those computer downloading video off the internet, or a smart TV accessing a hard drive with video streaming HD content, then there goes all the Wi-Fi space for the other computers, Another reason to reduce the use of Wi-Fi is if your controlling your home theatre amplifier off your smart phone or tablet, the signal needs to bounce from your device to the Wi-Fi and then to the amplifier, even though it is easy to setup wireless, the time it takes for the signal to travel is a lot longer and less reliable than through cable as Wi-Fi can be interfered with and produce errors in the signal along the way, if errors are produced, the device needs to send the signal again to get through, this applies for anything that is wireless.
 A wireless device and a hardwired amplifier will respond much quicker and work more reliably than if both devices are wireless.
 An analogy we can use is if everybody is trying to walk through a doorway at one time, the doorway gets blocked.

-Written Jan 2015
+Written by Simon Spasinski, Jan 2015